 The best way is to use a fish thermometer to check that the internal temperature has reached 50C or 125F.
 If you don't have a fish thermometer cut into the thickest part of the salmon to check that the flesh is opaque and cook for a few more minutes if it is still translucent.

 Only if it is sashimi grade.
 Otherwise, raw salmon can harbour nasty bacteria and pathogens.
 Ensure your salmon has reached an internal temperature of 50C or 125F or that the flesh is opaque in the middle when you cut into it.

-😋 Check out my other quick and easy fish recipes
+More quick and easy salmon recipes

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.